Skip to content

 Encrypt replication/IST traffic

-• Incremental State Transfer (IST) which is copying only missing transactions from DONOR to JOINER node.
+Incremental State Transfer (IST) Transfers only missing transactions from the donor node to the joining node, reducing overhead.

-To enable encryption for all these processes, define the paths to the key, certificate and certificate authority files using the following wsrep provider options:
+To enable encryption for all these processes, define the paths to the key, specify the paths to the key, certificate, and certificate authority files using the appropriate wsrep provider options:

 wsrep_provider_options="socket.ssl=yes;socket.ssl_ca=/etc/mysql/certs/ca.pem;socket.ssl_cert=/etc/mysql/certs/server-cert.pem;socket.ssl_key=/etc/mysql/certs/server-key.pem"